SrcJonasLindner/phase-shifting-holography/README.md

 <li>1D image containing the $\phi_n$ of each hologram</li>
 <li>Drift corrected 3D image cube containing the phase shifting series</li>
 <li>Two 3x3 pixel images containing the real- and imaginary part of the corresponding inverted matrix</li>
 <li>Two float number $T_x$ $T_y$ the fringe spacing in pixels in x- and y direction.
 Note that their sign depends on the choice of the side band maximum to calculate the phase shift.
 And may have to be adapted.
-By default we assume, that the one that is used is in the upper left quadrant.
+By default (both positive) we assume, that the one that is used is in the upper left quadrant.
 If it is located in the upper right quadrant, flip the sign of $T_x$. </li>
 </ul>
 <b>Output:</b> <ul>
 <li>background constrast image a(x,y) </li>